Welcome to all our current and future members across Australasia! It is with great pride that I take on the role of President from 2018-2020.

 - Conference and Publications

 The Communication and Engagement portfolio oversees the internal and external communication and engagement of the association with its members, AAEE Champions, EA community, academic community and the community at large.
 It is responsible for developing and implementing a communications plan and protocols.
 Communication channels include online newsletters, AAEE website, Facebook, EA Magazine, EA online news and when opportunities arises, wider external media sources.
 The portfolio also oversees the archiving of past communication material.
 This also currently includes AAEE Networking Events.

 Education and Excellence

-The Member Education and Excellence portfolio oversees AAEE affiliated capacity building initiatives and AAEE run recognition and reward programs.
+The Excellence and Education portfolio oversees AAEE affiliated capacity building initiatives and AAEE run recognition and reward programs.
 This portfolio is about promoting excellence in the field and providing pathways for professional development.
 There are generally two coordinators within this portfolio with one overseeing awards and other recognition activities and the other managing professional development activities.
 Specific responsibilities include – AAEE annual conference awards, direction setting and coordination of professional development and recognition programs.
 This also includes the AAEE Academy of Early Career Engineering Educators.